 Other things you might learn include:

 - Setting up and caring for welding equipment

 Remember, what you learn will be dependent on the welding school you attend.
 We scoured a few different schools that teach hobby welding and found the course outlines to be unique for each.

-The above are a compilation of what different schools offered.
+The above is a compilation of what different schools offered.